Bougainvillea grow very well in pots due to their favorable drainage conditions and with the right care can grow and flower for many years.

 If the pot is too large, the bougainvillea redirects its energy into growing roots and your bougainvillea displays fewer flowers.

-Choose a pot that has drainage holes in the base to allow excess water to drain and if you are in a climate of high humidity or rainfall, it is best practice to place your bougainvillea pot on feet to elevate the pot and inch off the ground.
+Choose a pot that has drainage holes in the base to allow excess water to drain and if you are in a climate of high humidity or rainfall, it is best practice to place your bougainvillea pot on feet (bricks or stones work well) to elevate the pot an inch off the ground.

 This prevents water from collecting underneath the pot and allows greater airflow to dry out the soil at the bottom of the pot to reduce the risk of root rot.